 Inserting CAD Electrical Symbols

-into an AutoCAD Lighting Plan Tutorial
+Into an AutoCAD Lighting Plan Tutorial

-Free AutoCAD Tutorial
+Free AutoCAD Tutorials Series

 This is a quick and simple tutorial on placing lighting plan symbols in your AutoCAD drawings, so let's get started!

 If you haven't used the Nearest osnap setting very often, this free CAD tutorial is a great place to use it.
 The Nearest osnap setting lets you place a block onto a object with a perfect connection, but let's you pick it's exact location.
-Nearest gives you the most flexibility in accruately placing blocks where you want them, not on some geometric point on an object.
+Nearest gives you the most flexibility in accurately placing blocks where you want them, not on some geometric point on an object.

 First, set the Running Osnap to Nearest, for this task I uncheck all the other settings because they just get in the way.
 The quickest way to the Osnap settings is from your Status bar at the bottom of your screen.
 Right-Click on Osnap, then select Settings.